-The Wholesale Electricity Market in Western Australia, located in the in the South West interconnected system commenced in September 2006.
-It consists of two key components, a capacity market where electricity providers are paid for the capacity they make available, and a wholesale market where market participants interact to supply and purchase electricity.
+The Wholesale Electricity Market in Western Australia, located in the South West Interconnected System, commenced in September 2006.
+It consists of two key components: a capacity market where electricity providers are paid for the capacity they make available, and a wholesale market where market participants interact to supply and purchase electricity.

-The Market allows for competition between generators and retailers by ensuring mechanisms are in place that are aimed at ensuring the most efficient and least cost generators are used to supply electricity, keeping prices as low as practicable.
+The Market allows for competition between generators and retailers by ensuring mechanisms are in place that aim to ensure the most efficient and lowest-cost generators are used to supply electricity.

-Customers benefit from having a mechanism that ensures they can use electricity when they need it and the electricity is delivered at the minimum practicable cost.
+Customers benefit from having a mechanism that ensures they can use electricity when they need it, and the electricity is delivered at the lowest practicable cost.

-The Market is governed by the Wholesale Electricity Market Rules that guide the operation of the Market, including the trading and dispatch of energy, the Reserve Capacity Mechanism and settlement.
+The operation of the Market is governed by the Wholesale Electricity Market Rules, which cover the trading and dispatch of energy, the Reserve Capacity Mechanism, and settlement.

-The ERA’s role with respect to the WEM, includes:
+The ERA’s role in the Wholesale Electricity Market includes:

-- undertaking reviews required by the Market Rules
+- undertaking reviews required by the Wholesale Electricity Market Rules

-- providing an annual report to the Minister for Energy on the effectiveness of the WEM and
+- providing a triennial report to the Minister for Energy on the effectiveness of the Market

 - compliance and enforcement.